DieSocialisten/Walls.io-API-Docs/README.md

   - [GET api/analytics/users.json](#get-apianalyticsusersjson)
   - [GET api/ads.json](#get-apiadsjson)

-All endpoints require a valid API access token.
-Find out how to get one in the [FAQs].

 > **Note**: It is not permitted to access our API directly from the browser, because this would expose your secret access token to the public.
 >
 > Instead, call the API from your server and cache the posts there.

-All JSON endpoints also support the `.xml` extension.